IT Ministry Seeks Public Opinion On Draft Of Personal Data Protection Bill-2020 - UrduPoint

 IT Ministry Seeks Public Opinion On Draft Of "Personal Data Protection Bill-2020"

-"On the direction of Federal Secretary MoITT Shoaib Ahmad Siddiqui, the officials of the Ministry have formulated the Draft Personal Data Protection Bill 2020 as privacy of personal data of an individual has become more relevant and important than ever before because of increasing use of ICT services in view of pandemic (COVID-19)", said a press release issued here on Friday.
+"On the direction of Federal Secretary MoITT Shoaib Ahmad Siddiqui, the officials of the Ministry have formulated the Draft Personal Data Protection Bill 2020 as privacy of personal data of an individual has become more relevant and important than ever before because of increasing use of ICT services in view of pandemic (COVID-19)", said a press release issued.

 In order to promote a broader collaborative process, the ministry has placed the draft Bill on its website for public opinion feedback from the stakeholders on the aforesaid bill for further enhancements.